 In this article, you will learn how to choose the correct power supply for your surveillance camera, just keep reading.

-In most modern installations with analog cameras, the power supply is centralized and distribute power to all installed cameras.
+In most modern installations with analog cameras, the power supply is centralized and distributes power to all installed cameras.

 Below is an example of a centralized power supply, this type of power supply can be used to connect multiple cameras according to their maximum current.

 The connection is extremely simple because there are labels on each of the connectors, the power supply must be connected to an electrical outlet using the hot and neutral connectors, and the positive and negative connectors are connected to the cameras.
 There is also a connector for grounding.